-When it comes to the hair below your waist, there are questions that plague every man’s mind.
+When it comes to the hair below your waist, some questions plague every man's mind.
 Does pubic hair grow back thicker if you shave it?
 Was it always this color?
 When is it time to see a doctor about this?

 Among those questions is one that has stumped mankind for its entire existence.
 Why are pubes so different from scalp hair?
-Actually, are they really that different, or are we just making assumptions?
+Are they really that different, or are we just making assumptions?
 Come along.
-We’re going to explore these mysteries and unlock the great secrets governing pubic hair.
+We're going to explore these mysteries and unlock the great secrets governing pubic hair.
 When we're done, you'll be just expert enough to impress a random person at a party with your arcane knowledge.
 Can you think of any better use of your time right now?
 Neither can we!

 How Are Pubes Different?

 Pubic hair is decisively different from the hair on your head.
 The differences manifest in several ways, and each is important in its own right.
 Aside from the underlying reasons behind pubic hair, the hair's unique elements will dictate how you take proper care of it.

 There's really no question about it.
 Pubic hair is much coarser than the hair on top of your head.
 Even if you have the wiriest, most stringent scalp hair on the planet, it's no match for what's under your shorts.
 This extreme coarseness is why pubic hair care is a unique challenge.
 Things that keep it soft and groomed are very different from the stuff that works above your shoulders.

 Interestingly enough, the hair on your body that most closely resembles pubic hair is your beard.
 Is there a reason for that?
 We'll explore some theories in a minute.
 Before we do, learn a quick lesson.
 You're welcome for that.